bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

 │   ├── some_page.md
 │   └── index.html # or index.md
-├── output # this is the generated site after build process ├── plugins # this is where you can write custom plugins ├── bridgetown.config.yml # this is your Bridgetown configuration file ├── config.ru # Puma uses this to boot up the web server ├── esbuild.config.js # frontend bundler config
+├── output # this is the generated site after build process ├── plugins # this is where you can write plugins with the Builder API ├── config.ru # Puma uses this to boot up the web server ├── esbuild.config.js # frontend bundler config
 ├── Gemfile